hmlendea/more-cultural-names/README.md

 *Note: This mod gets updated more frequently on GitHub than on the Steam Workshop pages*

-## Steam Workshop
+You can install this mod by either:

-Just subscribe to the mod page for the game for which you wish to install this mod:
+ - Subscribing to the mod page of the game for which you wish to install this mod

-## Manual installation

-You can download the latest release from the [releases page](https://github.com/hmlendea/more-cultural-names/releases), and extract the contents into the appropriate mod directory for your game.
+ - Download the [latest release](https://github.com/hmlendea/more-cultural-names/releases), and extract the contents into your game's mod directory

 # Compatibility